zzz333za/CELLECT-ctc.ver/README.md

 ### Data Format and Folder Structure

-To perform training, testing, or inference, organize the dataset as follows:
+To perform training, testing, or inference, organize the dataset as follows: [Cell Tracking Challenge prepare their algorithms in a reusable form](http://public.celltrackingchallenge.net/documents/Guidelines%20for%20submission%20reusability.pdf）

 ```plaintext
 DATA/